 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-On the twenty-fourth day of the same month, the Israelites gathered together, fasting and wearing sackcloth and putting dust on their heads.
-Those of Israelite descent had separated themselves from all foreigners.
-They stood in their places and confessed their sins and the sins of their ancestors.
+On the twenty-fourth day of this month the people of Israâel, wearing sackcloth and with dirt on them, assembled for a fast.
+Those descended from Israâel separated themselves from all foreigners; then they stood up and confessed their own sins and the iniquities of their ancestors.

 We see that the study of the Word of God provoked repentance in the people.
 In Ezra 9 & 10, we saw that the Israelites had intermarried with the nations but, now, we see that they have separated themselves from the foreigners.